One Battle After Another: Probing LLMs' Limits on Multi-Turn Instruction Following with a Benchmark Evolving Framework: Experimental Setup

-The benchmark's extensible nature, combined with a rich variety of dynamic behaviors—including instruction evolution, topic switching, and backtracking—makes it a challenging and future-proof testbed for evaluating the long-term capabilities of advanced models.
-For all experiments, the default patience score was set to $P_{max}=3$.
+The final EvolIF benchmark contains 150 distinct dialogues.
+Unlike traditional static benchmarks that rely on a large number of short, finite-turn samples, EvolIF prioritizes conversational depth and endurance.
+It's extensible nature, combined with a rich variety of dynamic behaviors, including instruction evolution, topic switching, and backtracking, makes it a challenging and future-proof testbed for evaluating the long-term capabilities of advanced models.
+The default patience score was set to $P_{max}=3$.